hfu/cun/README.md

 _determined_

-to save succeeding generations from the scourage of war, which twice in our lifetime has brought untold sorrow to mankind, and
+to save succeeding generations from the scourge of war, which twice in our lifetime has brought untold sorrow to mankind, and

 to reaffirm faith in fundamental human rights, in the dignity and worth of the human person, in the equal rights of men and women and of nations large and small, and